The Science Behind Sleep Apnea Mouth Guards

 Sleep apnea mouth guards have emerged as a viable alternative to CPAP machines.
 These devices are designed to keep the airway open during sleep, reducing apnea episodes.

 One popular type of mouth guard is the Mandibular Advancement Device (MAD).
-It works by moving the lower jaw forward, preventing the collapse of the airway.
+It moves the lower jaw forward, preventing the collapse of the airway.

 Mandibular Advancement Devices (MADs): A Closer Look

-Mandibular Advancement Devices (MADs) are a specific type of sleep apnea mouth guard.
-They are designed to treat Obstructive Sleep Apnea (OSA) and snoring.
+Mandibular Advancement Devices (MADs) are a specific type of sleep apnea mouth guard designed to treat Obstructive Sleep Apnea (OSA) and snoring.

 MADs function by holding the lower jaw (mandible) forward.
 This position prevents the tongue and soft tissues in the back of the throat from collapsing and blocking the airway.